 There was a StickyBack studio in Midgate Peterborough, which is listed on our site.
 David Simkin lists here http://www.photohistory-sussex.co.uk/BoultwoodStickyBacksStudio.htm a number of StickyBack photographers which he discovered.

-The following StickyBack advertisements and articles appeared over the period 1900-1919.
+The following StickyBack advertisements and articles have been found for the period 1900-1919.

 - Bedfordshire Times and Independent - Friday 27 March 1903 P8